All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 What is being tested?

-Fungi are microorganisms that exist in nature as one-celled yeasts or as branching filamentous molds (also may be spelled "moulds").
-There are more than 50,000 species of fungi in the environment, but less than 200 species are associated with human disease.
-Of these, only about 20 to 25 species are common causes of infection.
+Fungi are microbes that exist in nature as one-celled yeasts or as branching filamentous molds (also may be spelled "moulds").
+Only about 20 to 25 species of fungi are common causes of infection.
 Fungal tests detect infections and sometimes identify the fungus and help guide treatment.

-- Deep, systemic infections: less commonly, fungi may spread from their original location to penetrate to deeper tissues or may cause serious lung infections, septicemia, or systemic infections that can affect any organ in the body.
+- Lung, blood, and systemic infections: less commonly, fungi cause serious lung infections, blood infections (septicemia), or systemic infections that can affect any organ in the body.
 Fungal lung infections typically start with the accidental inhalation of microscopic fungal spores.
 While anyone can get a serious lung or systemic fungal infection, most affected people will only experience mild to moderate flu-like symptoms.
 However, people who are immunocompromised, such as those with HIV/AIDS, organ transplant recipients, and people with an underlying condition such as diabetes or lung disease are at an increased risk of having a severe fungal infection, a systemic infection, and/or recurrent infections.

 How is the sample collected for testing?